ji-podhead/Network-Guides/docs/DNS/readme.md

 >;; WHEN: Fri Jun 07 16:16:14 CEST 2024
 >;; MSG SIZE  rcvd: 83
 >```
-> so just figured out that our DNS is `192.168.122.7` and that he found our IP in A
+> so just figured out that our DNS is `192.168.122.7` and that he found our IP is using  `A`-Record

 ---